galesburgchorus/galesburgchorus.github.io/season.md

 7:30 pm, Saturday, May 4, 2019 at the Central Congregational Church.
 Our spring concert is astoundingly beautiful, deeply moving, and powerfully exciting.
 _Mozart’s Requiem_ is deservedly considered one of the greatest choral-orchestral works ever written.
-The Chorus will be joined by the Monmouth Chorale and the Knox College Choir.
+The Chorus will be joined by the Monmouth College Chorale and the Knox College Choir.